pohar/wav2mp3conv/README.md

 ## Unit testing
 Using the project UnitTest_Wav2mp3 in Visual Studio.
 Check the "Test Explorer" view in VS. Classes have separate testcases.
 Some of them can result in an exception (eg: TestBadNumSamples -> Exception Code: C0000005).
+The wav files for unit testing were not uploaded to git.

 ## Valgrind
 Valgrind tests convert small and big wav files.